Updated August 2023

 - Caring, listening and acceptance assist in the healing process

-Camp Forget-Me-Not/Camp Erin DC Campers will enjoy a full day of traditional camp activities and grief focused workshops to help them explore a variety of ways to express themselves while developing skills.
+Camp Forget-Me-Not/Camp Erin DC Campers will enjoy a full day of traditional camp activities, grief focused groups, and workshops to help them explore a variety of ways to express themselves while developing skills.
 All the activities are specially designed to help campers express themselves and develop bonds with others.
 Camp Forget-Me-Not/Camp Erin DC is provided free of charge.
 Meals and snacks will be provided during the day camp.

 To Apply